INTERESTING FACTS ON OCEANS !!!

-The oceans produces over half of the world’s oxygen.
+Our oceans produces over half of the world’s oxygen.

 The oceans provides us with many activities, from fishing to boating, to swimming and whale watching.

-The oceans provides us with more than just seafood, as ingredients from the sea can be found in many foods.
+Our oceans provides us with more than just seafood, as ingredients from the sea can be found in many foods.
 Also, many ingredients are used in medicinal products, that helps us fight cancer, arthritis, Alzheimer’s disease and heart disease.

 The oceans has many riches, and are mined for minerals such as salt, gravel, sand, copper, nickel and iron.
 They are also drilled for crude oil.